SleepyEngi/NDPTools/Readme.txt

 =========================================================================================================
 FAQ
-Q: Why is it called NDPTools
+Q: What does 'NDPTools' mean?
-A: Because I go by "NDP" on some sites
+A: 'NDP' is my username on some websites.
 =========================================================================================================
 Author's notes
 - Feel free to contribute to the GitHub page.